Ultimate Reaction Paper Guide: Tips on How to Write It

 The introduction is important, but it is the body paragraphs where the actual writing starts.
 Support all your thoughts and ideas with facts.
 You may also use quotes from reliable sources.
 But remember to keep your arguments always within the initial theme.
 You can add any information to support your point of view, but it should be directly related to the main topic.

 The conclusion is the last part of an academic paper and this one in particular.
+Wonder how to summarize an article?
 Here restate your thesis but avoid adding any new information to the table.
 Your point of view is clear, and now the reader is to decide if you were right.

 Helpful Notes on Writing a Reaction Paper